 Sensory integration is a therapy-based program, which people usually do with an occupational therapist.
 For example, an occupational therapist might design and implement an individual program of sensory experiences for an autistic child.

 Who is sensory integration therapy for?

 Sensory integration therapy is for people who have sensory processing difficulties, or who have trouble understanding sensory input.
 This might include autistic children.

 What is sensory integration therapy used for?

 Sensory integration therapy is used to help children learn to use all their senses together – that is, touch, smell, taste, sight and hearing.
 It’s claimed that this therapy can improve difficulties associated with autism, like challenging behaviour or repetitive behaviour.
 These behaviours can be related to difficulties with processing sensory information.

 Where does sensory integration therapy come from?

 The idea that difficulties with processing sensory information could be related to difficulties in everyday life was first proposed by A. Jean Ayres, an occupational therapist and educational psychologist, in the 1950s and 1960s.
 Ayres developed sensory integration therapy in the late 1970s as a treatment for children with sensory processing difficulties.

-What is the idea behind sensory integration therapy?
+What is the idea behind sensory integration therapy for autistic children?

 Most people experience events that stimulate more than one sense at the same time.
 For example, when we read a book, we see the words on the page, we hear the pages turning, and we feel the book in our hands.
 We might even be able to smell the book if it’s old or dusty.
 We take in this varied sensory information and combine it to get a clear understanding of the world around us.

 Autistic children can have trouble combining sensory information in this way.
 The idea of sensory integration therapy is to use physical activities and exercises to help children learn to interpret and use sensory information more effectively.